schwanbeck/YSMR/README.md

 + debugging : False
 	+  When set to True, this will directly start with the analysis of the specified test video file.
-	When display settings: 'display video analysis' is set to True, it will additionally display the threshold of the analysed video file.
+	When display settings: 'display video analysis' is set to True, it will additionally display the thresholding steps of the analysed video file.
 	+ Accepts 'True' or 'False'.
 + path to test video : Q:/test_video.avi
 	+ Accepts text string.